Day of Caring

 Originally, Day of Caring was a national United Way event held all over the country on a specific day in the fall.
 Days of Caring are now scheduled throughout the year in thousands of communities.
 Day of Caring signifies the public launch of the United Way annual fundraising drive and helps their partner agencies provide important resources to Payne Country’s neighbors, peers, coworkers and family members.

-The fundraising goal for the 2023 United Way Campaign is set at $1,000,000.
-One out of THREE Payne County residents receive services from United Way’s 22 partner agencies each year.
+The fundraising goal for the 2024 United Way Campaign is set at $1,000,000.
+One out of FOUR Payne County residents receive services from United Way’s 24 partner agencies each year.
 Want to get involved?
 Learn more at www.unitedwaypaynecounty.org/donate.